LetMeGoogleIt4You/ARCH/readme.md

 ARCH is a tool for documentation of Cisco devices(mainly IOS-XE routers).

 ARCH is written for SecureCRT because it was the only way to use python for network automation.
-Usually, you would use Ansible with TextFSM, Nornir, or Genie.
+Usually, you would use Ansible with TextFSM, Nornir, or Genie if you have that available.